kalynkoz/messenger/README.md

 This is a simple messaging API with two endpoints for interacting with the database:
 1. GET `/messages/{recipientId}`
+    * Maximum messages returned: 100
 2. POST `/message`
+    * `sentAt` is an optional, long and if not included, sentAt = Time.now.epochSecond
 ```json
 {
   "sender": "Sender's id string",